seansovine/wgpu_grapher/README.md

 		alt="drawing" width="400" style="padding-top: 10px; padding-bottom: 10px"/>
 </p>

-Eventually I plan to allow using the user's input function as an initial condition for the solver.
+Eventually I plan to allow setting the user's input function as an initial condition for the solver.
 There is a version of this in the old `wgpu_grapher` crate, but that version runs the solver on the CPU and does a lot of work to copy the vertex data to the GPU.

 ## Mouse controls